MartinDbx/xmath/README.md

 # Xmath package
 The Xmath package is an easy way to write math in LaTeX.
-Xmath is an extension of the *amsthm*, *amssymb*, *amsmath* and *dsfont* packages.
+Xmath is an extension of the *amsthm*, *amssymb*, *amsmath*, *dsfont* , *stmaryrd*, *mathrsfs*, *eufrak* and *yfonts* packages.
 This package implements a large number of macros for sets, functions, operators commonly used in math.

 -----------------------------------------------------------
 ## Content of the update